theonlyNischal/theonlyNischal/README.md

               ||--0-w | \/
               ||     ||

-"A Heart :hearts: on Two Legs", My Grandfather used to call me.
+"A Heart :hearts: on Two Legs, My Grandfather used to call me.

 Hey there, I am Nischal.
-I am a Student, a Developer, and an Inventor, dating life since the past XX years and have decided to stay here for 100 years.
+I am a Student, a Developer, and an inventor.
+I have been in a dating life for the past XX years and have decided to stay here for 100 years.